rafomiya/square-two/README.md

 ​	In this example, the document root is the `public` directory.

 > OBS: Usually, the `vendor` directory contains sensitive data of our project.
-It must be always on the `.gitignore`, for security reasons :)
+It must be always on the `.gitignore`, for security reasons.
+If you don't know what that is, check it out [here](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).